Kamil-Kuk/calc-app/README.md

 # CalcApp

-This is a erpository for a simple app written for `Angular` course.
+This is a repository for a simple app written for `Angular` course.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.1.

 ## Setup